-Three Months Ended March 31,

-2023 2022

-(in thousands)

-Net cash (used in) provided by:

-Operating activities \$ (35,928) \$ (18,231)

-Investing activities (5,339) (55)

-Financing activities 380 1,291

-Net decrease in cash, cash equivalents and restricted cash \$ (40,887) \$ (16,995)

-Net Cash Used in Operating Activities
+Three Months Ended March 31, Six Months Ended June 30, 2023 2022 2023 2022 (in thousands) (in thousands) Net cash (used in) provided by: Net cash (used in) provided by: Net cash (used in) provided by: Operating activities Operating activities \$ (35,928) \$ (18,231) Operating activities \$ (64,267) \$ (35,357) Investing activities Investing activities \$ (5,339) Investing activities \$ (10,711) Financing activities Financing activities 380 Financing activities 2,810 Net decrease in cash, cash equivalents and restricted cash Net decrease in cash, cash equivalents and restricted cash \$ (40,887) \$ (16,995) Net decrease in cash, cash equivalents and restricted cash \$ (72,168) \$ (31,477) Net Cash Used in Operating Activities

-During the three months ended March 31, 2023, net cash used in operating activities was \$35.9 million, consisting primarily of a net loss of \$28.5 million and an increase in net operating assets of \$12.7 million, partially offset by non-cash charges of \$5.3 million.
+During the three six months ended March 31, 2023 June 30, 2023, net cash used in operating activities was \$35.9 million \$64.3 million, consisting primarily of a net loss of \$28.5 million \$53.8 million and an increase in net operating assets of \$12.7 million \$21.5 million, partially offset by non-cash charges of \$5.3 million.
 The cash used in operations was primarily due to our net loss due to the increase in operating expenses to support our commercialization and development activities.
 The expansion of our commercialization resulted in an increase in accounts receivable, inventory, and accounts payable, partially offset by a decrease in accrued compensation, due to timing of payments, and reimbursements for leasehold improvements made related to our new San Jose, California corporate headquarters.
 Non-cash charges consisted primarily of stock-based compensation, non-cash lease expense, and depreciation.

-During the three months ended March 31, 2022, net cash used in operating activities was \$18.2 million, consisting primarily of a net loss of \$17.2 million and an increase in net operating assets of \$3.3 million, partially offset by non-cash charges of \$2.3 million.
+During the three months ended March 31, 2022, net cash used in operating activities was \$18.2 million, consisting primarily of a net loss of \$17.2 million and an increase in net operating assets of \$3.3 million, partially offset by non-cash charges of \$2.3 million \$11.0 million.
 The cash used in operations was primarily due to our net loss due to the increase in operating expenses to support our commercialization and development activities.
-The expansion of our commercialization resulted in an increase in accounts receivable and accounts payable, partially offset by a decrease in accrued compensation due to timing of payments.
+The expansion of our commercialization resulted in an increase in accounts receivable and accounts payable, inventory, partially offset by a decrease in accrued compensation due to timing of payments, accounts payable.
 Non-cash charges consisted primarily of depreciation and stock-based compensation.